U.S. Senate panel divided over climate as cause of rising insurance premiums

 “It all begins with climate risk,” he said.
 “And a major party pretending that climate risk isn’t real imperils our federal budget and millions of Americans all across our country.”

-The post U.S. Senate panel divided over climate as cause of rising insurance premiums appeared first on Kentucky Lantern.
+The post U.S. Senate panel divided over climate as cause of rising insurance premiums appeared first on Kansas Reflector.